 - Upcoming events, job fairs

-- Networking associations in Ottawa
+- Networking associations and meetups in Ottawa

 - Get to Know Yourself - You can't tell others about you until you know who you are

 - Make money fast - when you need cash fast, earn it, don't borrow it

 - Funding and Incentives Programs - Retraining, funding and business startup